Percy Montgomery

-Percival Colin Montgomery OIS (born 15 March 1974) is a South African former professional rugby union player.
-When he ended his international career in August 2008, he held the all-time records for both caps and points for South Africa's national team, known as the Springboks.
-He is currently the highest scoring full-back in the history of international rugby.
+Percival Colin Montgomery (born 15 March 1974) is a South African former professional rugby union player.
+When he ended his international career in August 2008, he held the all-time records for both caps and points for South Africa's national team, making him one of the greatest fullbacks of all time.

 Career

-Montgomery was born 15 March 1974 in Walvis Bay, an enclave of South Africa that was transferred to Namibia in 1994.
+Montgomery was born 15 March 1974 in Walvis Bay, present-day Namibia.
 He attended one of the oldest schools in the country, South African College Schools, in Cape Town.
 He played the early part of his South African domestic career for Western Province in the Currie Cup and the Stormers in Super Rugby; before moving to Wales in 2002 to join Newport RFC, and joined the Newport Gwent Dragons after the 2003 reorganisation of Welsh rugby into a regional setup.